How to choose a second mortgage

 2. Prepare your documents

 Before you contact any second mortgage lenders, pull together the application information including employment history, financial history and documentation for all outstanding debt.
-Have a general idea of your credit score to ensure that you qualify and have an estimate of the rates and loan amount you can expect by using our loan amount calculator.
+Have a general idea of your credit score to ensure that you qualify and have an estimate of the rates and loan amount you can expect by using the loan amount calculator from Discover®.
 With your numbers at hand, you can start to see how lenders will evaluate your second mortgage application.